Building Israel, one rock at a time

 But Yesh Din, another Israeli NGO, in a study in 2013 of 825 police investigations in the West Bank found that just 70 ended in an indictment.
 Seven hundred and forty seven were closed mostly on grounds of “offender unknown” or “insufficient evidence.”
-Eight were closed because files were “lost.”
+Eight were closed because files had been “lost.”

 “The implication of these statistics is that … 84.1 percent were closed due to investigational failure on the part of the police,” the NGO said.
-The 2013 figures are almost identical to ones published by Yesh Din since 2005.
+The 2013 figures are almost identical to ones published by Yesh Din every year since 2005.

 Arab man in Hebron